ChemSpace-LLC/Freedom_Space_3/README.md

     ```
     This generates 1K_SMILES_with_AiZynthFinder_Score.csv, which includes SMILES and their Solved_with_AiZynthFinder status.

+To perform synthetic accessibility analysis you will require the complete in-stock reagent catalog.
+As it is quite dynamic, please contact cs_sales@chem-space.com for the most up-to-date version.

 ### Scored Data

 This directory contains all precomputed synthetic accessibility scores used to generate the plots and figures presented in the paper